akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 It was silent apart from the distant cry of a fox.
 Then she remembered.
 The nurse.
 The empty coops.
 The King.

-She prayed, as she sat empty-handed in the dark.
+She prayed as she sat empty‑handed in the dark.
 As she laid her head down, she named the worst thing.
 She had said it to herself: *Goosie must go.* And having said it, the world did not end.
 Somewhere between one breath and the next, she slipped into a sleep without dreams.

 ---